 Why has YIMBY ideology, with such brittle logic, been able to provide political cover for real estate profiteering so effectively?

 “The fetish of density may be due to the pervasive forces of neoliberalism and may be the one tool planners feel they can cling on to for potential positive impacts,” Dalton explains in her working paper.
 “In a climate where governments have rolled back support for public housing, planners may feel they have no direction to turn except for the contested economic argument that greater density (thus more supply of housing) will lead to more affordable housing prices.”

 Social cleansing for profit isn’t hip.
 Neoliberals wanted a find a way to make it palatable to the masses, so, they nurtured the YIMBY movement.
-The YIMBY white knights to marched in to slay the dragons of logic and rescue the developers in distress.
+The YIMBY white knights then marched in to slay the dragons of logic and rescue the developers in distress.
 Because the YIMBY web of sophistry wasn’t particularly difficult to unravel, they embarked on a campaign of ad hominem attacks against anyone who dared called out their logical fallacies.

 The future, however, looks bright for housing activists who are fighting to make cities affordable for the working classes.
 Voters overwhelmingly rejected YIMBY candidates — who received generous donations from the real estate industry — both in Vancouver and San Francisco.

 But the Vancouver YIMBYs are showing no signs of relenting.
 They’ve ratcheted up the rhetoric and intensified their attacks against housing affordability activists.
 The Vancouver YIMBYs are the champions of a 100 billion dollar industry and that’s a lot of money to buy ammunition.

 Expect them to fight dirty to the bitter end.

 References [ + ]